nahidsaikat/nahidsaikat.com/content/posts/2017-11-12---inheritance.md

   - "OOP"
   - "Language"
   - "Programming Paradism"
-description: "Encapsulation is the process that binds data and functions which operates on the data under a single entity.
-It is one of the most important four features of Object Oriented Programming."
+description: "Inheritance is the process of acquiring the properties and functionalities of another class.
+An object is a container that contains properties and methods to operate of these properties."
 ---

 ![Inheritance](/media/pixabay/inheritance.jpg "Inheritance")